 - Stay informed and educated: Keep yourself updated on the latest laws, regulations, and best practices related to rental property management.
 Attend workshops, join landlord associations, or subscribe to industry publications to enhance your knowledge and ensure compliance.
 This proactive approach can help you avoid legal complications and reduce stress.

 - Consider professional assistance: If you’re feeling overwhelmed and struggling to manage your rental properties effectively, seeking professional assistance from real estate attorneys, accountants, or property management consultants can provide valuable guidance and support.

-- Sell the property: This is the last resort because the reason you purchased the investment property to accomplish certain goals.
-There are many ways you can sell your investment property and here are just a few ways you can do just that.
+- Sell the property: This is the last resort because you purchased the investment property to accomplish certain goals.
+There are many ways to sell your investment property, and here are just a few ways to do just that.

 - Traditional Sale via a Realtor